Precise measurement of the Kerr coefficient using phase-sensitive pump-probe hyperspectral imaging: Phase-sensitive pump-probe hyperspectral imaging

-Figure \ref{expt1}c shows the wavelength-dependent phase shift and amplitude change when the pump and probe beams are optimally spatially overlapped on the sample and the pump and probe pulses are optimally overlapped in time (\emph{i.e.}~time delay of zero in Fig.~\ref{expt1}b).
-Because of the probe chirp, the effect of the pump beam is localized in probe wavelength: for this pump-probe time delay, near 947~nm.
-We use the data in Fig.~\ref{expt1}c and $\phi(\omega)$ to extract the time domain phase shift and amplitude change,\cite{kim_single-shot_2002} which are shown in Fig.~\ref{expt1}d.
-In fused silica at wavelengths near 1~$\mu$m, we do not expect multiphoton absorption, only a phase shift from $n_2$.
-Note that the small amplitude response in the frequency domain (dashed line in Fig.~\ref{expt1}c) does not appear in the reconstructed time domain amplitude response (dashed line in Fig.~\ref{expt1}d).
-The amplitude response in the frequency domain is thus produced by the time-dependent phase shift from the pump pulse\cite{wahlstrand_optimizing_2016}, as expected.
+Figure \ref{expt1}c shows the probe-frequency-dependent phase shift and amplitude change at a pump-probe time delay of zero (a horizontal slice of the data shown in Fig.~\ref{expt1}b along the dotted line).
+Because of the probe chirp, the effect of the pump beam is localized in probe wavelength: for this pump-probe time delay, near 950~nm.
+We use the data in Fig.~\ref{expt1}c and $\phi(\omega)$ to extract the time-domain phase shift and amplitude change,\cite{kim_single-shot_2002} shown in Fig.~\ref{expt1}d.
+Note that the oscillatory amplitude artifact in the frequency domain (dashed line in Fig.~\ref{expt1}c) is reduced to the noise level in the reconstructed time domain amplitude response (dashed line in Fig.~\ref{expt1}d), and the phase response in the time domain is Gaussian in shape with a FWHM duration of 250~fs.
+The data are consistent with a pure phase shift in the time domain, as expected in fused silica for near-infrared pulses of moderate peak irradiance.
 The phase shift is expected to follow the pump irradiance envelope in fused silica for pulses longer than 60~fs,\cite{stolen_effect_1992} so in principle we can use the time-dependent phase shift as a measurement of the temporal irradiance profile.\cite{zahedpour_ultrashort_2019} However, the measured temporal profile scales with the chirp parameter $\beta$.
 We therefore also measured the pulse duration with an intensity autocorrelation based on second harmonic generation and found a FWHM pulse duration of 247~fs~$\pm$~$4$~fs, which is in agreement with the observed temporal phase shift and has a smaller uncertainty.

 With no sample in place, we measure a background transient phase shift with an amplitude of 300~$\mu$rad, shown as a dotted line in Fig.~\ref{expt1}d, that we attribute to the nonlinear phase shift in the air.
 For a 250~fs pulse, $n_2$ in air encompasses both the bound electronic and rotational nonlinearities and is approximately $3 \times 10^{-19}$~cm$^2$/W.\cite{wahlstrand_absolute_2012,zahedpour_measurement_2015} An effective interaction length of 7~cm, which is consistent with the confocal parameters of the beams, produces a phase shift congruent with our observation.